 Sales Enablement Defined: What are Content Management Tools?

-Marketing uses a content management system to store the content they develop, and make necessary updates as industries and customers evolve.
-Sales can quickly find the most relevant, up-to-date content they need.
+Marketing uses a CMS for creating content, document management and storage, and make necessary updates as industries and customers evolve.
+Sales can quickly find the most relevant, up-to-date content they need

 Web content management tools have functionality that create a hassle-free system and provides various benefits: